mongo-dart/mongo_dart/README.md

 ## Contribution

-If you can contribute to the develpment of this package, your help is welcome!
+If you can contribute to the development of this package, your help is welcome!

 [**Donate** If you need a reliable driver like I do, please help me maintaining this software with a donation.
 This will allow me to dedicate more time on development, testing and documentation.](https://www.paypal.com/donate?hosted_button_id=YRUNF9YWKX2NW)